polca/premise/docs/introduction.rst

      - SSP5-H
      -

-CarbonBrief_ wrote a good article explaining the meaning of the SSP/RCP system.
+CarbonBrief_ wrote a good article explaining the meaning of the SSP system.

+Note that while scenarios are denominated by their SSP family, they do not follow a uniform system to describe the climate objective.
+For example, *REMIND* uses *NDC*, *NPi* and *carbon peak budgets* (650 and 1000 GtC) climate trajectories, while *IMAGE* uses *medium*, *low*, and *very low* forcing scenarios (with or without overshoot), and TIAM-UCL uses *Representative Concentration Pathways* (RCPs) to denote the climate target (e.g., RCP 1.9, 2.6, 4.5 and Base).

 Additionally, we provided a summary of the main characteristics of each scenario `here <https://premisedash-6f5a0259c487.herokuapp.com/>`_.